pynhd.network_tools#

 flowlines (

-, optional) – Name of the column containing the node ID, defaults toID
+str, optional) – Name of the column containing the node ID, defaults toID.toid_col (

-, optional) – Name of the column containing the downstream node ID, defaults totoID
+str, optional) – Name of the column containing the downstream node ID, defaults totoID.

 - Returns:

-object.
-Note that node IDs are associated with the input flow line IDs, but there might be some negative IDs in the output garph that are not present in the input flow line IDs.
-These “artificial” nodes are used to represent the graph outlet (the most downstream nodes) in the graph.
+(list, dict ,networkx.DiGraph)– A list of topologically sorted IDs, a dictionary with keys as IDs and values as a list of its upstream nodes, and the generatednetworkx.DiGraphobject.
+Note that node IDs are associated with the input flow line IDs, but there might be some negative IDs in the output graph that are not present in the input flow line IDs.
+These “artificial” nodes are used to represent the graph outlet (the most downstream nodes) in the graph.- Return type:

 - pynhd.network_tools.vector_accumulation(flowlines, func, attr_col, arg_cols, id_col='comid', toid_col='tocomid')#